 If for some reason Mahalo doesn't accept the SeRP, an FTG or mentor will send it back to the guide for edits.
 Even if Mahalo accepts a SeRP without requiring its guide to make revisions, editors may make changes to it before publishing it.

-To learn more about Mahalo and related topics, follow the links on the next page.
+To learn more about Mahalo and related topics, follow the links below.